 Positive Health Effects of a Writing Career

 The negative health effects of spending long hours writing throughout the week are significant, but your chosen career isn’t all bad.
 In fact, it presents you with several opportunities to enjoy a healthier lifestyle than some of your office-bound counterparts.
+What are the positive health effects of a writing career?

 A Healthy Outlet